mjostaszewski/BH21-BioHAckrXiv-paper/report/paper.md

 First, we enabled side-to-side browsing of UniProt and Disease Maps contents.
 Bringing together detailed protein annotations and showing the pathway context for these proteins at the same time.

 By setting up the Nightingale MINERVA plugin, we extended the support of the library to the Disease Maps.
-Moreover, we defined standards for the data exchange for Nightingale components, to make them easily usable by other ELIXIR resources.
+Moreover, we identified gaps in the data exchange interfaces of the Nightingale components.
+Addressing these will improve their usability by other ELIXIR resources.

 Finally, the use-case of COVID-19 allowed us to identify gaps in the COVID-19 Disease Map, and to prepare a dedicated build with enriched annotation of the Map.